marisanders02/p8105_hw6_mos2128/Homework-6.md

 |:---------------|-------:|------:|---------:|----------:|
 | victim_sexMale | -0.854 | 0.426 |    0.324 |     0.558 |

-In Baltimore, homicides of Male victims were 0.426 times more likely to be unsolved compared to homicides of Female victims after adjusting for all other variables.
+In Baltimore, homicides of male victims were 0.426 times more likely to be unsolved compared to homicides of female victims after adjusting for all other variables.

 ``` r